wagtail/wagtail/docs/getting_started/tutorial.rst

 a queryset from its ``get_context()`` method.

 Migrate this in, then create a new ``BlogTagIndexPage`` in the admin.
-You'll probably want to create the new page/view under Homepage, parallel to your Blog index.
+You'll probably want to create the new page/view as a child of Homepage, parallel to your Blog index.
 Give it the slug "tags" on the Promote tab.

 Access ``/tags`` and Django will tell you what you probably already knew: